anthonysalvato3/anthonysalvato3.github.io/_posts/2024-04-18-is-oxidative-stress-the-root-cause-of-obesity.markdown

 5. Contain refined sugar.
 Unlike natural high-sugar foods, such as fruit and raw honey, which contain antioxidants and nutrients that support the body’s antioxidant defense, refined sugar offers no additional nutrients or antioxidant benefits to combat ROS byproducts from its metabolism.

-Through a combination of high energy, few nutrients, seed oils, and additives, ultraprocessed foods are perfectly designed to deplete the activity of superoxide dismutase and glutathione in cells.
+Through a combination of high energy, few nutrients, seed oils, and additives, ultra-processed foods are perfectly designed to deplete the activity of superoxide dismutase and glutathione in cells.

 #### The Solution to Being Too Hungry